ipfs/kubo/docs/config.md

 ### `Import.BatchMaxSize`

 The maximum size of a single write-batch (computed as the sum of the sizes of the blocks).
 The total size of the batch is limited by `BatchMaxnodes` and `BatchMaxSize`.

+Increasing this will batch more items together when importing data with `ipfs dag import`, which can speed things up.

 Default: `20971520` (20MiB)